 Parish Music Program

-The Music List, 2019-2020 contains a list of this season’s concerts and repertoire for all choral services as well as information about the St. Cecilia Guild, our Friends of Music program.
+The current Music List contains the choral repertoire for all Solemn Masses through the end of Christmastide (the Feast of the Baptism of the Lord), 2021, as well as information about the St. Cecilia Guild, our Friends of Music program.
 Archived Music Lists from years past are available here.

-A Worship Leaflet that provides the congregational music, translations, voluntaries, and biographical information about the composers is printed for the Parish’s sung liturgies.
+A Worship Leaflet is printed for all of the Parish’s sung liturgies.

 Archival recordings of the Schola Cantorum are available on our Soundcloud page.